bigdoug2005/ESP8266-Smartthings-LAN/README.md

 You will need to update the SSID and password in main.py to connect to your wifi network

-Use esptool (pip install esptool) to erase flash pip install esptool
+Use the Python esptool (pip install esptool) to erase flash pip install esptool

 I use https://github.com/nodemcu/nodemcu-flasher to flash firmware

 I use ESPlorer to test code on the D1 Mini https://esp8266.ru/esplorer/

-I use WebREPL to load the main.py onto the D1 mini "import webrepl_setup"
+I use WebREPL to load the main.py onto the D1 mini "import webrepl_setup" in the REPL

+Right now there is no way for the SmartHub to talk to the ESP8266.
+This project would be a good reference for adding that capability https://github.com/hobbzey/Simplest-SmartThings-ESP8266-Blinds note that it uses the Arduino IDE for the ESP8266 instead of Micropython but the concept is similar.